aribernstein1/assignments/README.md

 **State whether your group’s best remediated model can or cannot be used for any additional purposes:**
 The model is not intended for use in determining loan interest rates, credit limits, or eligibility without further fairness testing or regulatory oversight.

+**Note**: This model is for educational purposes only and not suitable for real-world deployment without additional validation and fairness testing.

 ## 2. Training Data
-- Source: GWU Blackboard
+- Source: GitHub, HMDA website
-- Training size: 15,000 rows
+- Train data rows = 112253, columns = 23
-- Validation size: 7,500 rows
+- Validation data rows = 48085, columns = 23
-- Test size: 7,500 rows
 - Features: PAY_0–6, BILL_AMT1–6, PAY_AMT1–6, LIMIT_BAL, SEX, RACE, etc.
 - Target: DELINQ_NEXT (1 = late, 0 = on-time)

-### Feature Correlation Heatmap:
+### Correlation Heatmap:
 ![Unknown](https://github.com/user-attachments/assets/793fbe88-09ce-44dc-be29-de42b22b148a)

-### Feature Distributions:
+### Distributions of Key Standardized Features (Training Set):
 ![Unknown-2](https://github.com/user-attachments/assets/dcd6420c-e4e5-4455-bc54-2a34f762c855)